UnforbiddenYet/languagedetector-polyfill/README.md

 ### `detector.measureInputUsage(text)`

 Measure how much input quota would be used.
+As `cld3-asm` does not expose similar API so it simply returns the length of text.

 **Returns:** `Promise<number>`